2DegreesInvesting/ds.docker/03_use_cases/README.md

 `docker` commands can be translated to the `docker-compose` syntax and written to a docker-compose.yml file.
-This allows you to share a computing a environment with your colleagues (e.g. ubuntu with R 4.1.1 and latest R packages) in three steps:
+This allows you to share a computing a environment with your colleagues in three steps:

 1. Clone the repository containing the docker-compose.yml file.
 2. `cd` into your local copy of that repository.